CphBusFullStackJS/Weeks/period-4.md

 # **30-03-Thursday**

-## NOTE: Unless you already have a working example for this exercise, skip it an focus COMPLETELY on the todo-app (see updated learing goals for this period)
+## NOTE: Unless you already have a working example for this exercise, skip it, an focus COMPLETELY on the todo-app (see updated learing goals for this period)

 #### Before this lesson you should:
 Skim these sections in the Mongo DB documentation (wee need it to implement the required location features in the backend):